mbergmann-sh/AmigaED/README.md

 - custom QScintilla context menue to do insertions by right-clicking the mouse
 - code insertion via menue, shortcuts and custom context menue [partially]
 - app template creation [AmigaShell, ANSI C, C++ app ATM]
+- select cross compiler to use: vbcc, gcc or g++

 more to come...